dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/managing.md

 ### Column renames

-One notable examine where customizing migrations is required is when renaming a property.
+One notable example where customizing migrations is required is when renaming a property.
 For example, if you rename a property from `Name` to `FullName`, EF Core will generate the following migration:

 ```c#
 migrationBuilder.DropColumn(